Harshroc/mygrocstore/README.md

 ## Setup

+UP AND RUNNING
+Install dependencies:

+If you use yarn:

+$ yarn
+Else if you use npm:

+$ npm install
+Start the development server
+$ yarn start
+or

+$ npm start
+Testing
+$ yarn test
+Or

+$ npm test
+Production Build
+$ yarn build
+or

+$ npm run build

 Project frontend is built in React and bootstrapped using [Create React App](https://github.com/facebook/create-react-app).\
 Project backend is built in NodeJS (Express JS) + Mongo.
 [Backend Code](https://github.com/Harshroc/adminmygrocstore/)